hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_endpoint.html.markdown

 * `enabled` - (Required) Indicates whether connection logging is enabled.
 * `cloudwatch_log_group` - (Optional) The name of the CloudWatch Logs log group.
 * `cloudwatch_log_stream` - (Optional) The name of the CloudWatch Logs log stream to which the connection data is published.

-### `route` Argument Reference

-One of the following arguments must be supplied:

-* `description` - (Optional) A brief description of the route.
-* `destination_network_cidr` - (Required) The IPv4 address range, in CIDR notation, of the route destination.
-* `subnet_id` - (Required) The ID of the subnet through which you want to route traffic.
-The specified subnet must be an existing target network of the Client VPN endpoint.

 ## Attributes Reference